 When it comes to healthy blood flow and circulation throughout the body, veins play a vital role in moving blood back and forth between the heart.
 A healthy circulatory system provides the entire body with the blood it requires to function properly.
 In the event that something goes wrong within the greater network of veins, there are a number of signs and symptoms that point to the underlying condition.
-When these issues continue over the long-term for a patient it is referred to as chronic venous disease.
+When these issues continue over the long-term for a patient it is referred to as a chronic venous disease.

 It is estimated that over 200,000 new cases of chronic venous disease are diagnosed in the United State each year making it a fairly common disorder to develop.
-While there is no single cure for chronic venous disease, recognizing the symptoms of this condition early on makes it much easier for physicians to evaluate, diagnose and treat patients.
+While there is no single cure for chronic venous disease, recognizing the symptoms of this condition early on makes it much easier for physicians to evaluate, diagnose, and treat patients.
 Furthermore, early diagnosis provides a path to a comprehensive and personalized plan of action that takes the severity of a patient’s chronic venous disease into account from the very start.
 Managing the disease is imperative for those patients looking to maintain a high quality of life for years to come.

 Signs and Symptoms Associated with Chronic Venous Insufficiency